bearandxiong/bearandxiong.github.io/README.md

 # bearandxiong.github.io

-This is Jie Xiong's submission to UIUC CS498 project 7-3-3
+This is Jie Xiong's submission to UIUC CS498 project 7-3-3.
+Please use Chrome to open.